 We're demanding stronger legal protections for temp agency workers and a criminal investigation into Fiera Foods.
 The Ford Government must take immediate action to prevent employers from treating workers’ lives as disposable.
 Send a message to the Premier right now by signing this petition.

-Sidewalk Labs, a Google subsidiary, is in negotiations with Waterfront Toronto to redevelop a 12-acre site in Toronto’s east waterfront.
+Sidewalk Labs, a Google subsidiary, is moving forward on an agreement with Waterfront Toronto to redevelop a 12-acre site in Toronto’s east waterfront.
 Sidewalk claims that they are “reimagining cities to improve quality of life” and aims to achieve “new standards of sustainability, affordability, mobility, and economic opportunity.”
 However, there are concerns about how corporate-driven urban tech will disrupt our principles of freedom, inclusion, democratic control, sustainable development, strong public services and a healthy workforce.

 UBER Drivers United – United Food and Commercial Workers